MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 #### Repository Auth

 - A Public or private repository can be used with GitOps, but due to the sensitive nature of Kubernetes configuration, a private repository that requires Authentication by SSH key or API key should be considered.
 GitOps will also work with a Git repository that is only accessible within an internal network as long as the Kubernetes cluster can access it, but this will limit your ability to use cloud based Git providers such as Azure DevOps Repos or GitHub.
-- HTTP or SSH: when choosing between HTTPS or SSH for connecting to your source control tool, both protocols offer a reliable and secure connection.
+- HTTPS or SSH: when choosing between HTTPS or SSH for connecting to your source control tool, both protocols offer a reliable and secure connection.
 However, HTTPS is often times easier to set up and uses a port that usually does not require additional open ports in your firewalls.

 #### Repo and Branch security